foldda/rda/README.md

 Popular data formats, such as XML, JSON, and CSV, are not suitable for encoding the UDX container, because these formats assume certain data models (by structure and type) to the data, meaning a container encoded in these formats is always for a certain kind of data, not _any data_.
 That's where RDA, a "one-size-fits-all" data format, comes to play.
 RDA encoding allows converting data objects with arbitrarily complex structures to a text string - a data type supported by most computer systems and programming languages for manipulation and transportation.
 Using RDA, any data can be stored as text and be exchanged via text-based networks or messaging protocols, such as HTTP/RPC, TCP/IP, and FTP.

-## RDA's Unique Characteristics
+## RDA's Noval Properties

 > XML/JSON's schema-bound encoding space is like a wallet, with specific places for cards, notes, and coins, whilst RDA's space is like an infinitely expandable shelf that can store anything.

-RDA's multi-dimensional schemaless encoding space has the following three important characteristics.
+RDA's unique encoding features depend on its three unique properties -

 First, the storage locations in the space are addressed by integer indexes, rather than by names or string paths.
 This allows a client to access RDA's content easily without any prerequisite.